cryptpad/documentation/user_guide/support.rst

 Block location
 ~~~~~~~~~~~~~~

-To verify your credentials exists on the server in case of login issue.
+To verify your credentials exist on the server in case of login issue.

 Teams
 ~~~~~